AdrianaCeric/first-react-app/README.md

 # First web app using React ⚛️
 For a while now, I got super interested in learning the React framework after hearing about it at Hack The North 2020++.
-It's showing up in an increasing amount of projects I'm exposed to, and rhe reusable components seems enticing.
+It's showing up in an increasing amount of projects I'm exposed to, and the reusable components seems enticing.
+I chose React cause I wanted to give another one of Zuck's products a try. (no not really, it was just very popular, although I'm planning on potentially experimenting with Next or Angular sometime too)

 I had a lot of fun learning this!